vilijur/achhd-translated/README.md

 You should.

 # Documentation
 Simular to this mod's [New Leaf counterpart](https://github.com/vilijur/acnl-translated), I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: Happy Home Designer.
 As of right now, that documentation does not exist.
-It will be available [here.](https://github.com/vilijur/achhd-translated/wiki)
+It will be available [here](https://github.com/vilijur/achhd-translated/wiki), and will probably contain things that only apply to HHD.

 # Credits
 wooo credits